'American Idol' Alum Caleb Kennedy Denied Bond for a Fourth Time After Fatal DUI Crash

 With that news, Judge Knie once again denied the bond request saying that Kennedy presents a danger to both himself and to the community.

 Furthermore, Knie ordered that Kennedy submit to a psychiatric evaluation within 45 days.
-Once the results are in, the judge said she will revisit the request.
+Once the results are in, the judge will revisit the request.

 Kennedy Competed on Season 19 of ‘American Idol’

 Caleb Kennedy was a contestant on American Idol during last year’s season 19 competition.
-As soon as he auditioned, he was favored to be the year’s winner.
+As soon as he auditioned, his twangy music made him the favored winner of the year.
 And he made it as far as the top five.

 But before he could go any further, fans unearthed a controversial Snapchat video.
 In it, the teenager and his friends were wearing hoods similar to the KKK.
 And because of that, he voluntarily withdrew himself from the competition.